AleksandrosV/AleksandrosV/README.md

 - 👋 Hi, I’m @AleksandrosV
 - 👀 I’m interested in Python and Ruby
-- 🌱 I’m currently learning Test Automation in SoftServe
+- 🌱 I’m currently working as Test Automation Engineer in SoftServe

 <!---
 AleksandrosV/AleksandrosV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.